gfixler/plover-fixler-spelling/README.md

 ## Using Modifiers
 Modify base letters by stroking a diacritic or modifier outline, or sequences thereof, immediately after a base letter.
-See [Available Diacritics and Other Modifiers](#available-diacritics-and-other-modifiers) section.
+See the [Available Diacritics and Other Modifiers](#available-diacritics-and-other-modifiers) section.

 #### Examples
 * á (A with acute): Stroke letter a, then the acute diacritic